 Dandelion Green Disadvantages

-If your cat is self-selecting dandelion greens from your backyard, think about whether any pesticides or herbicides have been applied to your lawn.
-Eating leaves that have been sprayed with substances like this may give your cat an upset stomach.
+If your cat is self-selecting dandelion greens from your backyard, determine if any pesticides or herbicides have been applied to your lawn.
+Eating leaves that have been sprayed with substances like this may give your cat an upset stomach or worse.
 If you see your cat eating dandelion greens like this, keep a close eye on them to check that they’re not suffering from any adverse reactions.
 Pesticides and herbicides can be poisonous to cats.
 Signs of poisoning from these include:

 If you’re interested in feeding dandelion greens to your cat, the first thing to do is check with your vet.
-They may say that it’s fine to go ahead, or they may want more information about why you want to feed dandelion greens to your cat.
+They may say that it’s fine, or they may want more information about why you want to feed dandelion greens to your cat.
 Depending on your reasons and the overall health of your cat, your vet may recommend an alternative.

 If you do decide to feed dandelion greens to your cat, make sure any leaves are thoroughly washed first.
 Try to pick the leaves from an area you know to be safe from herbicides or pesticides.